What is a grease trap and how does it work?

 The calculations are slightly different for multiple compartment sinks and your grease trap will be bigger if you are hooking up the dishwasher along with the sink.

-If you are in Los Angeles, Orange County or in the Denver area and require commercial or residential grease trap cleaning, please call Hoodbuilder at 1(800)750 7055.
+If you are in Denver area and require commercial or residential grease trap cleaning, please call Hoodbuilder at 1(800)750 7055.

 We’ve got you covered.
 Hood Builder is a leading distribution, fabrication, and installation company for food facilities of any size.
 We have offices and plants across the United States that are ready to tend to your needs.